Things to Do in Darwin

 If you prefer to stay a little drier though, head down to Darwin’s Stokes Hill Wharf.
 Take the family to the dedicated fishing platform, it’s free and if nothing bites, there are plenty of alfresco dining options.

-While in the area, check out the Deckchair Cinema for a unique Top End experience under the stars.
-For something more action packed, try out Oz Jet Boating on Darwin Harbour or take it back a notch with a sunset cruise with Darwin Harbour Cruises.
+While in the area, check out the Deckchair Cinema for a unique Top End experience under the stars or take it back a notch with a sunset cruise with Darwin Harbour Cruises.

 And if you have brought the kids, remind them just how good they’ve got it with a little history lesson at Darwin’s Fannie Bay Gaol.